Skip to main content

 F-2 visa holders who want to enroll in full-time study must still apply for and get approval to change their status to an F-1 student visa.

-Schedule an appointment with an international student advisor for more information.
+Schedule an appointment with an international student adviser for more information.

 I-94 & Entry Stamp